khalilfrancis/exercise_getting-digits/README.md

 **Getting Digits: A Practice Program in Python**

-**Getting Digitals** is a simple program that prints the corresponding place value of each digit in a three-digit number stored in user_val.
+**Getting Digits** is a simple program that prints the corresponding place value of each digit in a three-digit number stored in user_val.

 This serves as a gentle, but informative excercise to challenge my understanding of the MODULO operator (%).